Sunshine Coast Citizens' Panel

 Information from the Citizens’ Panel will build on and complement this feedback, investigating complex problems and key issues for our region.

-The final panel members will be selected so they represent our region’s demographic makeup.
+The final panel members were selected to represent our region’s demographic makeup.

 For example, 2021 Census data reports 26.4 per cent of Sunshine Coast households were renting their home.
-Therefore, Sortition will aim to include the same proportion of panel members who are renters.
+Therefore, Sortition aimed to include the same proportion of panel members who are renters.

-Other characteristics Sortition will consider include suburb in which you live, age, gender and highest level of education.
+Other characteristics Sortition considered included suburb in which you live, age, gender and highest level of education.